Intellisrc/groovy-extend/README.md

 ## Date & Time

-`Date` class should not longer be used.
+`Date` class should no longer be used.
 Because of that, we extended `Date` class to make it easier to change it to `LocalDate` and `LocalDateTime`:

 ### Date Methods